MicrosoftDocs/VBA-Docs/api/Access.Application.OpenCurrentDatabase.md

 ## Remarks

-You can use this method to open a database from another application that is controlling Microsoft Access through Automation, formerly called OLE Automation.
+Use this method to open a database from another application that is controlling Microsoft Access through Automation, formerly called OLE Automation.
 For example, you can use the **OpenCurrentDatabase** method from Microsoft Excel to open the Northwind.mdb sample database in the Access window.
 After you have created an instance of Access from another application, you must also create a new database or specify a particular database to open.
 This database opens in the Access window.

 If you have already opened a database and wish to open another database in the Access window, you can use the **[CloseCurrentDatabase](Access.Application.CloseCurrentDatabase.md)** method to close the first database before opening another.